 I went through the long and expensive (and also awesome) process of obtaining my Manual Therapy Certification (MTC) through the University of Saint Augustine.
 I believe it was 9 courses with roughly 32 oral, written, and practical exams.
 This is an excellent certification, and it prepared me for what I am doing today; however, it is a long and expensive process that includes a full week of testing that is only available a few times a year.
 It also does not include DN.
 I wanted to make a less expensive option for practitioners to master the Intricate Art of conjoining needling with manipulation.

 Why Choose Intricate Art?

 We try to make our courses as accessible to everyone as possible, and in doing so, we try to keep our prices reasonable (click here for more information on course schedules + prices).
 You will not find a better deal out there.
-We are also a veteran-owned company with a laid-back, relaxing, and fun class environment.
+We are have a laid-back, relaxing, and fun class environment.
 You will also learn more with us than with any other company.
 And if you like fishing, camping, traveling, fantasy books, or anything like that, we can totally talk about that too!

 DN and manipulation are synergistic treatments, and in competent hands, they can be used to achieve amazing patient outcomes.
 Both treatments, if performed properly, have an overall dampening effect on the sympathetic portion of the ANS (SANS) and an elevating effect on the parasympathetic portion of the ANS (PANS).
 This works out well for us, as the majority of patients we see have impairments that have either caused, or stemmed from, sympathetic hyperactivity.
 There are many conditions that involve parasympathetic hyperactivity; however, most of these conditions are typically outside a PTs scope of practice.
 Some of them include things like ADHD, depression, seizures, organ dysfunction, and nocturnal enuresis, to name a few.